 Ship Your Cards with the Right Services

 - Priority Mail – Weight-based Priority Mail and Priority Mail Cubic will be your next options if you’re shipping anything weighing more than a pound.
-USPS includes $100 of insurance, but you can insure your shipments for up to $5,000 worth of product with this service.
+USPS includes $100 of insurance.
+However, you can insure your shipments for up to $5,000 worth of products with this service.
 If you’re shipping out more than 5 cards, you’ll want to opt for one of these services.

 Use Online Shipping Software for the Most Savings

 Shipping these cards isn’t going to be the cheapest, especially if you’re sending out a lot of them.
 So, it’s important to save where you can!
 That’s where online shipping software will come in to save you tons of cash.
 By using online software to buy postage, you’ll get access to the deepest commercial discounts available through USPS, and special privileges like the ability to ship up to 16 ounces with First Class Package and $100 of insurance included on Priority Mail Services (rather than just $50 at the Post Office).

 With these commercial USPS discounts, you can save up to 59% on First Class Package shipments, and up to 90% (ninety!) on Priority Mail shipments.

 If that hasn’t sold you yet, using online shipping software also allows you to print labels from your home or office.
 You can also schedule free next-day pickups for your trading and playing card shipments!
 That means you won’t have to stand in those crazy long lines at the Post Office!
 Slam dunk/huzzah?
 Either way, you’re set.

 The key to shipping your cards out without risking loss is planning ahead, and tiering out your cards based on value.
 Once you’ve figured out your cutoffs for each added precaution, you can ship out with minimal losses!